-REFERENCE NUMBER COMMITTEE NAME MOTION / RECOMMENDATION STAFF RESPONSIBLE STATUS RESPONSE CAC MOTION Ingleside streetcar currently board and alight on outdated boarding islands that cannot accommodate two-car boarding of modern Light Rail Vehicles and in order to ensure the optimal capacity of the newly interlined L-K streetcar line, the SFMTA CAC recommends that the SFMTA institute bus shuttle substitutes for the K-Ingleside and J-Church until rail service returns and to expedite its planned project to lengthen the streetcar boarding islands of Ocean Avenue.
-The SFMTA CAC supports the planned rail service Cecilia Martinez- Complete Thank you, we have shared the recommendation 200709.03 restoration with the caveat that the agency provides a detailed plan to help ensure proper social distancing and cleaning in subways and on trains.
-Rios with our team charged with operations planning, as well as, Department Operations Center (DOC).
+REFERENCE COMMITTEE MOTION / RECOMMENDATION STAFF RESPONSIBLE STATUS RESPONSE NUMBER NAME

+Ingleside streetcar currently board and alight on outdated boarding islands that cannot accommodate two-car boarding of modern Light Rail Vehicles and in order to ensure the optimal capacity of the newly interlined L-K streetcar line, the SFMTA CAC recommends that the SFMTA institute bus shuttle substitutes for the K-Ingleside and J-Church until rail service returns and to expedite its planned project to lengthen the streetcar boarding islands of Ocean Avenue.
+CAC MOTION 200709.03 The SFMTA CAC supports the planned rail service restoration with the caveat that the agency provides a detailed plan to help ensure proper social distancing and cleaning in subways and on trains.
+Cecilia Martinez- Rios Complete Thank you, we have shared the recommendation with our team charged with operations planning, as well as, Department Operations Center (DOC).
 CAC MOTION 200709.04 The SFMTA CAC endorses the plan to trial realigning the subway lines to encourage greater efficiency and minimize time in the subway.
 However, if or when passengers must wait more than 10 minutes for a scheduled transfer between streetcar service (J, K-L) and tunnel service (M-T, S), the L-K and J lines should enter the tunnel and terminate at Embarcadero station.
 This will improve rider experience, operational stability, and service consistency.
 Cecilia Martinez- Rios Complete Thank you, we have shared the recommendation with our team charged with operations planning, as well as, Department Operations Center (DOC).
 CAC MOTION The SFMTA CAC urges the SFMTA to include secure Adrienne Heim Complete Secure bicycle parking will be included for both